 Make sure you have a solid idea and a plan for your business moving forward.
 Even if you’re starting small, you can always expand once the business begins to take shape.
 Half the battle of starting a business is having the courage to try and the knowledge of how to get funding.

-SBA loans aren’t easy to obtain.
+SBA loans for Veterans aren’t easy to obtain.
 But understanding your options and what to expect during the application process puts you on a better path to receiving the loan you desire.

 The Veterans Advantage Loan Program